dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 [!code-csharp[](identity/sample/src/ASPNETv2.1-IdentityDemo/Logout.cshtml.cs)]

 [SignOutAsync](/dotnet/api/microsoft.aspnetcore.identity.signinmanager-1.signoutasync#Microsoft_AspNetCore_Identity_SignInManager_1_SignOutAsync) clears the user's claims stored in a cookie.
+Don't redirect after calling `SignOutAsync` or the user will **not** be signed out.

 Post is specified in the *Pages/Shared/_LoginPartial.cshtml*: